 A pre-consultation meeting was held with the City prior to design commencement.
-This meeting was held June 10 2024 outlined the submission requirements and provided information to assist with the development proposal.
+This meeting, held June 10, 2024, outlined the submission requirements and provided information to assist with the development proposal.
+Please refer to the email correspondence included in Appendix E.